-Every year on 5th November, we observe an array of spectacular displays to commemorate the Gunpowder Plot of 1605.
+Every year on the 5th of November, we observe an array of spectacular displays to mark the Gunpowder Plot of 1605.
+But for some pet owners, this has become a dreaded evening of the year.

 The Gunpowder Plot was a failed conspiracy led by Robert Catesby; the aim was for him and his group of English Catholics to blow up the House of Lords and kill the Protestant King so he could be replaced by a Catholic Head of State.
 In Robert’s group was a man named Guy Fawkes, who was given the responsibility of the explosives…

-The celebrations can be equally as distressing for your furry friends as they can for you – and with loud noises likely to disturb both your sleep and your pet’s quality kip, 5th November could add up to a night with little sleep.
+The celebrations can be equally as distressing for your furry friends as they can for you – and with loud noises likely to disturb both your sleep and your pet’s quality kip.
+The 5th of November could add up to a night with little sleep.

 Earplugs can be found relatively inexpensively and can work wonders for your sleep throughout the year, not just on Bonfire Night.

-The key to making sure you have the most comfortable night’s sleep is to find a pair just right for your ears, as if they are not the correct shape or if they’re too big, you’ll probably find they could have a negative effect on your sleep.
+The key to making sure you have the most comfortable night’s sleep is to find a pair just right for your ears, as if they are not the correct shape or if they’re too big, you’ll probably find they can hurt your ears or simply fall out in the middle of the night.

-White noise apps are readily available and can work great as sleeping aids, although like anything, it is all about finding what works for you and your sleep as there are many different playlists that offer different sounds – there are even playlists containing pink noise!
+White noise apps are readily available and can work great as sleeping aids, although, like anything, it is all about finding what works for you and your sleep.
 With lots to choose from, it is worth experimenting with a few to see what you find easier to drift off to.
+Catch our blog post on sleep apps here to help you decipher the right app for you.

 Whatever sounds you listen to, it could be a good idea to do so on some noise-cancelling headphones, as these are a great way of blocking out all other background sounds so getting to sleep is less disturbed.